-While the UUP ETF (dollar bull ETF, with the two largest weights being the euro and the yen) is now pretty oversold, when talking to a long-time friend of mine from Cincinnati, who is a stockbroker and someone like myself, has a strong interest in all things capital-market related, I kept thinking how everything about tax reform and the pro-growth economic policies of the present Administration has played out “according to Hoyle” so to speak, the weak US dollar remains the puzzle or outlier.
+While the UUP ETF (dollar bull ETF, with the two largest weights being the euro and the yen) is now pretty oversold, when talking to a long-time friend of mine from Cincinnati, who is a stockbroker and someone like myself, and has a strong interest in all things capital-market related, I kept thinking how everything about tax reform and the pro-growth economic policies of the present Administration has played out “according to Hoyle” so to speak, but the weak US dollar remains the puzzle or outlier.

 For those of us old enough to remember the earlier days of the Reagan Administration, the dollar started screaming higher in 1983 – 1985, and ultimately created the Rust Belt – the graveyards of traditional Midwest exporters like Caterpillar, Deere, the Steel manufacturers, etc. etc.

 It was only the G-6 meeting in late 1985 – early 1986 that started to weaken the US dollar eventually culminating in the October 19 ’87 stock market crash, after the dollar had gotten too weak.

 You would think the US dollar would be drifting higher the last few months with tax reform passage, stronger economic growth, and – finally – rising interest rates although with the 10-year Treasury yield back to 2.62% today, that yield is just back at its March ’17 high.

 The US stock and bond market reactions are so orderly today, relative to the mid-1980’s.